Advanced Clinical Clerkships and Electives

 Students are required to do a sub-internship in Internal Medicine, Surgery or Pediatrics.
 The goals of the sub-internship are to prepare students for intern year by increasing their experience in independently applying knowledge, clinical skills, and diagnostic and therapeutic decision-making skills.
 They will take on increased responsibility in patient care, and will be the primary communicator with patients, families and other healthcare workers.
 They will also engage in evidence-based medicine and improve skills for lifelong learning and self-reflection

-The required 4th year emergency medicine rotation will expose you to the evaluation and management of the undifferentiated patient presenting to the emergency department.
+The required 4th year four-week emergency medicine rotation will expose you to the evaluation and management of the undifferentiated patient presenting to the emergency department.
 By its nature, patients presenting to the emergency department span the patient profile from pediatrics to geriatrics and include a wide variety of both serious and benign clinical conditions.
 Throughout your emergency medicine clerkship, you will care for these patients under the direct supervision of emergency medicine faculty.
 You will participate in the initial evaluation, diagnostic work up and management of emergency department cases.

 Intensive Care Unit (ICU)